better-internet/radworks-grants/README.md

 If you're reading this, you're as interested as we are in promoting Free and Open Source Software (FOSS) and the ever growing Web3 ecosystem.

-This page will cover the basics of the Radicle Grants Program's ethos, application processes, and structure.
+This page will cover the basics of the Radworks Grants Program's ethos, application processes, and structure.

 ### Guidelines

+The focus is on technical projects that support the developmet of the Radicle & Drips networks.
+This include:
-The focus is on technical projects, such as additions to core Radicle software or components of Web3 infrastructure that interact with Radicle, or adoption of some part of the [Radicle stack](https://github.com/radicle-dev) (e.g. [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk)).
+- Additions to core Radicle software or components of Web3 infrastructure that interact with Radicle
+- Adoption of some part of the [Radicle stack](https://github.com/radicle-dev) (e.g. [Radicle Drips SDK](https://github.com/radicle-dev/drips-js-sdk))
+- [Insert Drips note]

 Below are high level things we look for: